lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 The value is sent in the compressed message header.
-Both Compressor and Decompressor must know the size of the field, either implicitly (the size is known by both sides) or explicitly in the compressed header field by indicating the length.
+Both Compressor and Decompressor must know the size of the field, either implicitly (the size is known by both sides) or explicitly in the compressed header field by indicating the length, as defined in {{chap-CDA}}.
 This function is generally used with the "ignore" MO.

 ### mapping-sent